San Luis Obispo County Piers

-Seacliff State Beach Pier — Things have slowed although a few perch and small croakers continue to be taken.
+Seacliff State Beach Pier — PFIC reports said some jacksmelt are around the pier and there have been reports of white seabass in the vicinity.
 How To Get There: How To Get There: From Highway 1 take the State Park Drive exit; follow the road west to the park entrance.

-Capitola Wharf — Ed, at the Capitola Bait Shop, on the wharf, says the wharf has been decent lately with some barred and black perch showing up, short halibut, and a mix of Spanish mackerel, Pacific mackerel and jacksmelt.
-He says some small squid are also being taken by anglers using bait rigs.
-He also saw an 11-inch sand sole one day.
-The bait shop also now has a fishing report on the tackle shop’s web site for those wanting additional information (http://capitolaboatandbait.com/fishing-report).
+Capitola Wharf — Ed, at the Capitola Bait Shop, on the wharf, says it’s mainly been smaller fish off the wharf lately— anchovies, shiners, king fish, and perch—although a couple of white seabass were also taken.
+The bait shop also now has a fishing report on the tackle shop’s web site for those who want up to the minute information (http://capitolaboatandbait.com/fishing-report).
 How To Get There: From Highway 1 take the Bay Avenue exit west until it hits Capitola Avenue where you turn right; stay on this to Cliff Drive, turn right and park wherever you can find a spot.

-Santa Cruz Wharf — Christina, at Andy’s Bait and Tackle, at the end of the wharf, says she’s mainly seeing mackerel and some have been good sized.
-PFIC reports indicate some halibut continue to show inshore (where the wharf widens) and that the mackerel mix includes both Pacific and Spanish.
-The macs are joined by a few jacksmelt.
+Santa Cruz Wharf — Zack, at Andy’s Bait and Tackle, at the end of the wharf, says things have been slow although there have been some mackerel and jacksmelt showing up out at the end and a few halibut inshore.
+PFIC had reports of some squid being caught on bait rigs but he hasn’t seen any.
 How to Get There: There are many ways to get to the wharf, the way I usually go is to take Ocean Street south from Highway 1; when you get to Laurel Street turn right and follow it to Pacific Street, turn left and follow Pacific to the wharf.

 Piller Point Pier — No report this month.
 How To Get There: From Highway 1 simply take the Pillar Point Harbor turnoff and follow the road down to the main parking lot.
 This pier is to the far right of the parking lot